-In some regions while services are being established, an older Aboriginal and/or Torres Strait Islander person will not be able to be referred to a First Nations Assessment Organisation.
+In some regions while services are being established, an older Aboriginal and/or Torres Strait Islander person will not be able to be referred to an Aboriginal and Torres Strait Islander Assessment Organisation.
 Information about an older person's preference will be used to collect data on the demand for these services.
-Once First Nations Assessment Organisations become available, this preference information will be used to refer older people to these services if they are needed for a reassessment or Support Plan Review.
+Once Aboriginal and Torres Strait Islander Assessment Organisations become available, this preference information will be used to refer older people to these services if they are needed for a reassessment or Support Plan Review.
 See Appendix 6 for further information.